This policy and procedure applies to complaints received by Special Olympics Ontario about our activities, programs, services, staff or volunteers.

 The person who initially receives the complaint should acknowledge to the complainant that the complaint has been received and will be acted on either by him/herself or another employee.
 If a timeframe for action can be determined, that should be included in the acknowledgement.
 Basic contact information including name, phone number and email address should immediately be recorded.
 All employees shall use tracking system when dealing with a complaint as this will assist us with our tracking and timely handling of the complaint.

 d.
 Resolving the Complaint

 Every effort should be made to resolve complaints received in a timely fashion.
 When receiving a verbal complaint, staff should listen and seek to understand the complaint, and may attempt to resolve it immediately.
 Complaints received in writing should be acknowledged within 2 business days and staff should attempt to resolve the matter within 10 business days.

-Where a complaint cannot be easily resolved, it should be escalated to the relevant Vice President.
-If the Vice President cannot resolve the complaint, it will be escalated to the President & CEO.
-If the complaint is about the President & CEO, it will be handled by the Chair of the Governance Committee.
+Where a complaint cannot be easily resolved, it should be escalated to the relevant Director (Business Development or Program Development).
+If the Director cannot resolve the complaint, it will be escalated to the Vice President or the President & CEO.
+If the complaint is about the Vice President or the President & CEO, it will be handled by the Chair of the Governance Committee.
 Complainants should be kept informed of the status of their complaint.
 Every attempt should be made to resolve escalated complaints within an additional 10 business days so that all complaints are resolved within a month of having been received.

 e.
 Documenting the Complaint

 It is necessary to keep a record of any complaint that involves a dispute over money as well as any complaint that cannot be resolved immediate (on the same day it is received).
 Information about such complaints must be recorded on the complaints tracking worksheet.
 Information recorded on the worksheet includes a description of the complaint, who handled it, what was done to resolve the complaint, timeframe, and a description of the resolution.